Jayne Kennedy: Career

 During the mid-1980s Kennedy appeared in TV commercials for The Coca-Cola Company’s Tab soft drink, and for Jovan Musk perfume.
 Kennedy joined the exercise-video craze of the mid-1980s with the release of her own video "Love Your Body," which was distributed by RCA/Columbia Pictures Home Video.
 She advised in the video to "[e]stablish a positive belief in yourself.
 Learn what your body needs and love it for what it is."

 In 1990, Kennedy and Bill Overton produced The Journey of the African American, with performances in Atlanta and a 30-week run in Los Angeles.

+In the early 1990s, Kennedy was at the height of her career when a private video of her and Leon Isaac was leaked.
+She subsequently lost “every contract” she had, and it derailed her career and deeply affected her wellbeing.
+Part of Kennedy's subsequent recovery included writing her memoir Plain Jayne.

 Kennedy has added her support to many charitable causes over the years through appearances and speaking engagements.
 She co-hosted "The Lou Rawls Parade of Stars" in 1986, which raised $10 million for The United Negro College Fund.
 Kennedy was a keynote speaker at the Evanston Martin Luther King celebration in 1987.
 In 1988, she became the national spokesperson for The National Council of Negro Women, which presented annual, nationwide Black Family Reunion Celebration clinics and seminars.
 She was a speaker at the 12th Annual Freedom Fund Dinner in Columbia, South Carolina in 1990.